xmatters/xm-labs-prometheus/README.md

 Check the AlertManager log (This depends on installation details) for any errors making the call to xMatters.
 Then check the Activity Stream in the `Inbound from Prometheus` section for errors.

 Make sure a recipient annotation is set in the alert rule that is triggered.

+Check that the HTTP trigger in xMatters is associated with the receiver in your `alertmanager.yml` file.

 ## Example
 This is the example flow provided in the [Prometheus.zip](Prometheus.zip) Workflow file.